gsujal421/Apple-Music-EDA/README.md

 # 🎵 Apple Music App Review Analysis Mini Project

-This beginner-friendly data analysis project explores user reviews from various music apps (including Apple Music) using Python libraries like **Pandas** and **Matplotlib**.
+This is a practice project focused on EDA and time-based analysis using Python.
+Created while learning data visualization and pandas resampling.
 The goal is to understand user engagement and satisfaction over time through visual exploration.

 ---